nuxt-modules/tailwindcss/docs/content/en/tailwind-config.md

 ## Overwriting the configuration

-You can overwrite the default configuration:
+You can extend the default configuration:
 - with a [tailwind.config.js](#tailwindconfigjs) file
 - using the [config option](#config-option)
 - with the `tailwindcss:config` Nuxt hook